tonyAlgara/tonyAlgara.github.io/README.md

-# Resume made with Tailwind and Handlebars ready to print to PDF and publish on the Github Pages
+# Resume made with Tailwind and Handlebars

 Resume made with html and css using Tailwind and Handlebars.
 The data is stored in a js file with json format.
+The resume is ready to print to PDF and publish on the Github Pages.

 ## Stack used